LeivoSepp/Smart-heating-management-with-Shelly/README.md

 <br>

 ## Tested Failure Scenarios
+During any of the failures below, Shelly uses the ``Heating Time`` duration to turn on heating based on historically cheap hours.
+Historical cheap hours are the following periods: 00:00-08:00, 12:00-15:00, and 20:00-23:00.
+In error mode, Shelly divides the heating time equally between the first and second halves of the day.

 1. Shelly is working, but the internet goes down due to a home router crash or internet provider malfunction.
 Shelly time continues running.
 2. After a power outage, the internet is not working, and Shelly has no time.
 3. Elering HTTP error occurs, and the Elering server is not reachable.